LilithPandragon/MasterStudies-KubernetesPractice/k8s/base/readme.md

 Controls ingress and egress traffic for RabbitMQ.

 - **PodSelector**:
-  - targets pods with the label `app: rabbitmq`
+  - targets pods with label `app: rabbitmq`

 - **Ingress Rules**:
   - allows communication from pods with labels: